Skip to content

 Short answers, pulled from the story.

-When was Lorenzo di Pierfrancesco de' Medici born and where?
+Who was Lorenzo di Pierfrancesco de' Medici?